 Transferred care to AniMeals in Missoula.

 FIV (Feline Immunodeficiency Virus) is an important topic for potential cat adopters to understand.
-If you’re considering adopting a FIV positive cat or kitten, here’s what you need to know about FIV:
+While we primarily focus on cat adoption, it’s crucial to note that FIV is more common in male outdoor cats.
+If you’re considering adopting a cat, here’s what you need to know about FIV:

 1. **What is FIV?**